Free download below shows you a professional resume references format.

 Usually, employers will not ask for your references until they have made the decision to hire you.
 Once they have, then your references will serve as an extra piece of mind to a potential employer that they are making a wise investment in hiring you.

-Here is a Sample list of formatted references you can download for free
+Here is a Sample list of a references template you can download for free

 Resume References Format – Sample List of Job references